Publishing data through the Swedish National Data Service has many advantages, and is supported by Data Management Support and SLU domain specialists.

 increase the data’s degree of FAIR (Findable, Accessible, Interoperable, Reusable),

-feel assured that the published data is stored using a storage service (SNIC) administered by SLU,
+- feel assured that the published data is stored safely at SND,

-get help from DCU with manually reviewing data files and metadata prior to publishing (as part of SLU’s effort to quality assure open data generated at SLU),
+get help from DMS with manually reviewing data files and metadata prior to publishing (as part of SLU’s effort to quality assure open data generated at SLU),

 get help with archiving published data (data also needs to be archived as official documents at SLU).

 Before submitting data to the SND catalogue, please read the SND page about how to prepare data.

 The SND consortium and network

 SND is run by a consortium consisting of nine universities: Swedish University of Agricultural Sciences, Karolinska Institutet, Lund University, Stockholm University, Umeå University, Uppsala University, Chalmers, KTH Royal Institute of Technology and the University of Gothenburg, which is the host university of SND.
 The research infrastructure is funded primarily by the Swedish Research Council and the consortium members.
 The consortium makes all strategic decisions regarding the work conducted by SND and is responsible for the technical solutions for the SND data repository and the data discovery service.